-The group, composed of Sabaté, Facerías, the Italian and Angel M.U., met at La Graboudeille and discussed their plans.
-Sabaté, as we have seen, was now operating not only outside the organisation but contrary to its decisions.
-This position made him bitter, and working on the principle that his enemies should know nothing about his activities-and this included his enemies on the Committees of the MLE-CNT in France-he asked Facerías to promise not to let the Toulouse Committee know anything about their proposed journey into Spain, nor indeed to have any contact whatsoever with them.
-However, Facerías had already met members of the Inter-Continental Secretariat prior to meeting El Quico at the Mas, and to avoid any argument, preferred not to tell him about it.
-Both held similar ideas regarding the Committees, but Facerías, who so far had not incurred the wrath of the Committees in exile, felt less bitter towards them, and hoped that one day it would be possible to unite all the working class organisations operating for and in Spain.
+The large-scale plans that Sabaté prepared could not be financed by his activity alone.
+Later we shall see the terrible repression that followed in the areas where he carried out his operations, which led hundreds of comrades to the dungeons of Franco's prisons.
+One of Sabaté's constant preoccupations in Spain was the setting up of an effective urban guerrilla infrastructure-building bases, organizing groups and contacts-to ensure that when the day arrived similar ideas regarding the Committees, but Facerías, who so far had not incurred the wrath of the Committees in exile, felt less bitter towards them, and hoped that one day it would be possible to unite all the working class organisations operating for and in Spain.
 He had some support for this, although perhaps only verbal, which led him to expect some role in coordinating activities, a role for which he was admirably suited.
 He therefore tried to avoid a radical breach with the different sections of the organisations.